Maybe some bits of cooked chicken too. And one of those collapsible water bowls, just in case people let us down.

 I would wear wild socks, roll my jeans.
 The noise of the city would be our soundtrack.
 No Airpods.

 I would love my dogs.
-Even the one-timers and the regulars who are crabby.
+Even the one-timers or the regulars who never became my friends.

 If owners trusted me with their furries, I would aim to show them new bits of our city when it was safe, and people didn’t get in the way.